bschambers/typit/README.md

   and jump to the current point.
 * <kbd>M-x typit-set-marker-for-literature-test</kbd>: sets the starting point
   for `typit-literature-test` to the current point in the current file.
+* <kbd>M-x typit-replace-special-characters-in-buffer</kbd>: replaces certain
+  special characters with easier-to-type alternatives.
+You can use this to help cleanup and prepare text files for use in literature test.

 ## Customization and Persistence